carpentries-incubator/scrna-seq-analysis/index.md

 > ## Prerequisites
 >
 > The course is intended for those who have basic familiarity with Unix and the R scripting language.
-> Please followup the instructions in Setup page.
+> Please follow the instructions in Setup page.
 {: .prereq}

 {% include links.md %}